 The SVRA can be contacted through their google group: https://groups.google.com/g/svranew

-At this year's Annual General Meeting in April, we will formally announce and thank the Trillium Foundation for its generous grant to us that made possible a brand NEW HEATING AND COOLING SYSTEM.
+At this year's Annual General Meeting i we formally announced and thanked the Trillium Foundation for its generous grant to us that made possible a brand NEW HEATING AND COOLING SYSTEM.
 The gas fired hot water heater will be replaced with an "on demand" and more environmentally friendly electric HEAT PUMP.
 We hope that the grant will extend to replacing and insulating our 25 year old roof over the resource centre to further improve energy efficiency.
 These investments will improve your experience and comfort whenever you visit the Cottage or resource room!

 MEMBERSHIP